 - Danco Laboratories, LLC.
 (2016, March 30).
 “Mifeprex® (mifepristone): FDA Approves Updated Labeling” [Online]. http://www.earlyoptionpill.com/wp-content/uploads/2016/03/Mifeprex-Label-Update_Press-Release_March302016-1.pdf

-Since it’s approval by the FDA in 2000, Mifeprex usage in the United States has grown from 14% of non-hospital medical abortion procedures in 2005 to 23% in 2011.
+Fact #7: Since it’s approval by the FDA in 2000, Mifeprex usage in the United States has grown from 14% of non-hospital medication abortion protocols in 2005 to 23% in 2011.
+More people rely on medical abortion over the last decade.

 - Jones, R. K., & Jerman, J. (2014).
 Abortion Incidence and Service Availability In the United States, 2011.
 Perspectives on Sexual and Reproductive Health, 46(1), 3–14

-Mifeprex and misoprostol have similar safety and efficacy results regardless of who provides it (e.g. nurse practitioners (NPs), certified nurse-midwives (CNMs), physician assistants (PAs), or gynecologists (GYNs)).
-Restricting its use to physicians only decreases access to safe abortion services in areas without these individuals or resources.
-It also increases costs for both patient and providers.
+Fact #8: Mifeprex and misoprostol have similar safety and efficacy results regardless of who provides it.
+Nurse practitioners (NPs), physician assistants (PAs), and gynecologists (GYNs) can administer Mifeprex.
+Restricting this to physicians only decreases access to abortion services in areas without these individuals or resources.
+It also increases costs for both patients and providers.

 - Barnard, S., et al. (2015).
 Doctors or mid-level providers for abortion.
 The Cochrane Database of Systematic Reviews, 7, CD011242.